UCL-ARC/Mutein/Documents/yamlmake.md

       results: "all.zip"
       aux_file: "stdout"
     shell: |
+      echo Running {%name}
       zip {%results} {%first_input} {%second_input} > {%aux_file}
 ```

 Above we see that, although the file path field names are nested under the input and output fields, for naming purposes they are considered to be directly under the action name space, and we refer to them directly within the shell using `{%first_input}` etc and not `{%input/first_input}` (see below for how to access nested variables within the configuration hierachy).
-This special shortcut applies only to the input and output fields, and saves a lot of typing in the shell command, but also means we must avoid name collisions with other config variables.
+Effectively the "input" and "output" field labels disappear from the name space and their subfields get promoted one level.
+This applies only to the input and output fields, and saves a lot of typing in the shell command, but also means we must avoid name collisions with other config variables due to this promotion.

 To operate on sets of multiple files the input and output items can also contain any combination of four special types of placeholder which expand the file pahts in various ways.
 These four placeholder types are of the form `{*placeholder}`, `{=placeholder}`, `{+placeholder}` and `{-placeholder}` which respectively operate to expand the input and output lists by globbing paths that spawn separate jobs (`{*...}`), using existing variable lists to spawn separate jobs (`{=...}`), globbing paths that create path lists within single jobs (`{+...}`) and using existing variable lists to create path lists within single jobs (`{-...}`).
 This will be explained in more detail below.